nokia/SReXperts/hackathon/activities/nsp-a-using-nsp-apis/README.md

 1. **Initial Authentication - Get Token**
    - Open Postman.
    - Ensure that the environment variables `server`, `user`, and `password` are imported from the environment file and correctly set.
+Note: replace the user with your user id.
    - Run the "Initial Authentication - Get Token" request.
    - Verify that the request executes successfully and retrieves the access token.
 The token will be automatically stored as a global variable for subsequent requests.